isomerpages/isomerpages-govtech/pages/digital-government-journey/tech-for-public-good.md

 By driving a whole of government (WOG) digital transformation strategy and engaging in public-private collaborations to co-create a technology enabled-future, we believe that tech can be a catalyst for public good, community development and change.

-Topics:
-1. Empowering Vulnerable Communities through Tech
+### Empowering Vulnerable Communities through Tech

+Paragraph 1

+Paragraph 2

-2. Combatting COVID-19 with Tech
+### Combatting COVID-19 with Tech

+Paragraph 1

+Paragraph 2